 It's kind of crazy that I have to preface ANY argument of any kind by using the "science matters" card, but, sadly, I think we can all at least agree that in this day and age I do.

 So there it is: the concept we all need to embrace this Easter as fervently as we do chocolate.
 Mmmm chocolate.
-(I promised not to scare you, though, otherwise, this would be a great time to bring up the upcoming planet-wide chocolate shortage.
+(I promised not to scare you.
+Otherwise, this would be the time to bring up the upcoming planet-wide chocolate shortage.
 However, that is way too scary for even me to contemplate.
 So let's get back to less scary things like meat and water and science.)

 Because we're depleting our underground aquifers faster than we're replenishing them.
 Because, most of all, climate change is a thing.
 A very real, very scary thing.